cageissler/cageissler.github.io/resources.md

 ### E-learning Review Units in Phonetics and Phonology

-Funded by an E-Learning Förderfonds grant from HHU, Lara Rüter and Julika Weber developed a series of self-paced review units under the supervision of Kevin Tang and myself.
-Check them out [on our OSF page] or ORCA.nrw.
+Funded by an E-Learning Foerderfonds grant from HHU, Lara Rueter and Julika Weber developed a series of self-paced review units under the supervision of Kevin Tang and myself.
+Check them out [on our OSF page](https://osf.io/kjnad/) or ORCA.nrw.

 ### Teaching with AI